 Options to purchase this are available through your Cengage dashboard or campus store.
+Start by watching this WEBASSIGN ON BLACKBOARD REGISTRATION VIDEO or reading this WebAssign on Blackboard Registration Document.
 If you are a Cengage Unlimited subscriber (all Cengage eTexts and online platforms for one price), this course is included.
 No need to pay again.
 There is a free Cengage Mobile App to access ebook offline.

-2. "A practical Guide to Data Analysis for Physical Science Students", L. Lyons ISBN-13: 9780521424639.
+2. "A practical Guide to Data Analysis for Physical Science Students", L. Lyons ISBN-13: 9780521424639

 This book can be purchased from Amazon or other booksellers.